automata/noflo.github.io/documentation/_posts/2016-06-07-process-api.md

 ## <a name="sending"></a>Sending

-If you're taking something and `send`ing multiple things, you should make them a Stream, meaning it should be wrapped with an `openBracket` and `closeBracket`:
+If you're taking something and `send`ing multiple [IPs](/information-packets), you should make them a Stream, meaning it should be wrapped with an `openBracket` and `closeBracket`:

 ```coffeescript
 output.send new noflo.IP 'openBracket'